Amina Mama

-Amina Mama (born 19 September 1958) is a Nigerian-British writer, activist and academic.
+Amina Mama is a Nigerian-British writer, activist and academic.
 Her main areas of focus have been post-colonial, militarist and gender issues.
 She has lived in Africa, Europe and North America, and worked to bridge the gap between feminists and related movements across the globe.

 Background

-Dr. Mama was born in a mixed race household.
+Amina Mama was born in a mixed-race household.
 She was born in Kaduna, Nigeria.
 Her father is Nigerian and her mother is English.
 Her ancestral roots on her paternal side trace back to Bida.
 Several members of Mama's family were involved in the development of the post-colonial local educational system.

-Career
+Education

 Mama moved to the United Kingdom and attained a Bachelor of Science in Psychology at the University of St. Andrews, Scotland in 1979, a Master of Science in Social Psychology at the London School of Economics and Political Science, University of London in 1981 and a doctorate in organizational psychology at Birkbeck College, University of London in 1987.
 Her thesis was titled "Race and Subjectivity: A Study of Black Women".

+Career

-After graduating with her Bachelor of Science in 1979 Dr. Mama worked as independent consultant giving policy advice to international agencies such as: UN, Govt. of Sweden, Govt. of the Netherlands, UK department of international development.
+After graduating in 1979, Mama worked as an independent consultant, giving policy advice to international agencies such as the United Nations, the Government of Sweden, the Government of the Netherlands, and the UK Department of International Development.